 Why do people look for USA Proxy and VPN servers?
-Well there’s a variety of reasons and now many people use programs like this, just to hide their identity online.
-Sometimes specifically for privacy reasons or often they simply need a US IP address to bypass internet blocks based on location.
+Well there’s a variety of reasons and now many people use technology like this just to hide their identity and their IP online.
+Sometimes specifically for privacy reasons or quite often they simply need US IP addresses to bypass internet blocks which are based on geographic location.

-For example if you are having a holiday in Turkey, don’t presume you can access all the same web sites that you do from the US.
+For example if you are having a holiday in South Africa, don’t presume you can access all the same web sites that you do from the United States.
+This simply isn’t the case, in fact the internet is increasingly becoming divided up and filtered usually based on your physical location.

-Many sites particularly media sites restrict access to US visitors, blocking any IP addresses from outside the country.
+Many sites particularly some of the major media sites restrict access to US visitors only, blocking any IP server addresses from outside the country.
 In addition you’ll also find that countries like Turkey heavily filter the internet too, often restricting sites like Twitter and Facebook to anyone inside the country.
+Where you are physically located when using the internet is way more important that which passport you hold.
+Even if you’re a United States citizen, if you’re outside the borders then you’re likely to be blocked from many of it’s best websites.

 A proxy is a computer that acts as an intermediary between you an the websites you visit.
 When you use a proxy, the traffic will appear to come from it’s IP address not yours.
 This is why people will use a US proxy to access US only resources, a UK proxy to access the BBC and so on.